 D5 Prototype firmware (circuit + measurement) functions

 D6 Prototype manual written

-Circuit board layout is followed by a build of several units (usually 3 to 5) using the parts and construction similar to that expected of a manufactured unit.
+Circuit board layout revision is followed by a build of several units (usually 3 to 5) using the parts and construction similar to that expected of a manufactured unit.
 Units are tested against specification and refinements are made.
 The completion of the evaluation step is marked by Prototype Release and usually completes the project for Innovatia.
 At prototype release, board kits (which also include magnetics parts components to simplify their build by the prototype builder) are made available.
 Project community refinements then update the design.
-Supplier designware - hardware and software “source code” - is available as a one-time licensed purchase.
+Optional supplier designware - hardware and software “source code” - is available as a one-time licensed purchase.

 E0 ECB update and order

 E2 Evaluation units function

 Refinements from evaluation are incorporated into a more extensive build of 5 to 10 units which are subjected to environmental, compliance (safety, EMC), and field testing.
 The verification step assures that the product is ready for manufacturing and that all documentation (electrical and mechanical drawings, parts list, specifications, assembly and test files and procedures) has been completed.
 The final product design is deliverable upon completion of this step and the first manufacturing run is ready to commence.
 Innovatia optionally includes assistance for this step in projects by contract agreement with a manufacturing product supplier.